anshul-g/omnifood/README.md

 # Omnifood

-## A responsive website built mainly using HTML and CSS.
+## A responsive website built mainly using HTML and CSS